linb2MacEwan/blogdemo/specialcase.md

 ---
-Layout: Page
+layout: Page
-Title: Special Case
+title: Special Case
 ---
 This is a special case.